Learn how embracing interpersonal communication helps professionals achieve success.

 Imagine that you find out, through feedback, that others don’t think of you as a strong verbal communicator.
 They see your facial expressions as hostile and don’t think you listen well.
 You’re shocked, naturally, because you don’t see yourself that way at all.

 How do you respond?
 You can set active goals for yourself and make adaptations to your communication style that will start to change how others perceive you.
 For example, you could make it a point to match your body language and facial expressions to your words.
-You could also work on your active listening skills by asking more questions and summarising what the other person has said before you begin your response.
+You could also work on your active listening skills by asking more questions and summarizing what the other person has said before you begin your response.

 Over time, the improvements that you make to your interpersonal communications will become ingrained, gradually bringing other people’s perceptions closer to both how you see yourself and how you want to be seen.